Cyber Awareness

 You can also visit the following websites to learn more about online safety and security:

-Business customers should also perform periodic internal assessments to ensure the highest level of possible security for their accounts.
-Those assessments should take into consideration the business’ internal controls such as policies, procedures, system administrator access, and transactional risk levels, among other things.
+Business customers should also perform periodic internal assessments to ensure the highest level of security for their accounts.
+Those assessments should consider the business’s internal controls, such as policies, procedures, system administrator access, and transactional risk levels.

 Your Protections Under Regulation E

 First Freedom Bank follows regulatory guidelines for disputed electronic transactions.
-These guidelines are found in Regulation E, issued by the Consumer Financial Protection Bureau (CFPB).
-Under those guidelines, consumers may recover losses associated with electronic transactions based on how quickly they are reported to the Bank.
-It is important that you notify us as soon as possible if you identify activity on your account which you suspect is fraudulent.
+These guidelines, issued by the Consumer Financial Protection Bureau (CFPB), are found in Regulation E. Under those guidelines, consumers may recover losses associated with electronic transactions based on how quickly they are reported to the Bank.
+It is imperative that you notify us as soon as possible if you identify any fraudulent activity on your account.

-If you notice suspicious activity in your account or experience security-related events, you should immediately contact First Freedom Bank at (615) 444-1280.
+If you notice suspicious activity in your account or experience security-related events, immediately contact First Freedom Bank at (615) 444-1280.
+If you need to come in person, stop by one of our many locations.
+Your Cyber Awareness is important; we are here if you need us.